numberscope/frontscope/doc/working-with-git-and-github.md

 A branch works from a specific commit in its parent branch (usually `main`) -- its like a logbook of all of the changes you've made from that particular snapshot of all of the code.
-Many times for a PR to succeed, the branch must be based on the latest commit in `main`.
-So here's what you do if that happens, but your branch is based on an earlier commit in `main` (likely the one that was current when you started your work).
+Often, for a PR to succeed, the branch must be based on the latest commit in `main`.
+So here's what you do if your branch is based on an earlier commit in `main` (likely the one that was current when you started your work), causing a problem with your PR.
+You may also want to update your branch in this way to make sure it will work with new features that have been introduced in main, or just to minimize the obstacles that a PR based on it will encounter in the review process.

 First, make sure you have synced your clone, as outlined in the previous section.
 Then switch to your branch (with `git checkout [branch_name]`) if